leiyuou/15618-Final-Project/README.md

 -   **75%**

-    1. Implement sequential version of Dijkstra's algorithm
+    1. Implement sequential version of Dijkstra's algorithm.

-    2. Implement the parallelized version of Dijkstra's algorithm with OpenMP
+    2. Implement the parallelized version of Dijkstra's algorithm with OpenMP.

-    3. Analyze the performance of both versions and speedups (1 processor to $n$ processors) on GHC/PSC machines and identify any bottlenecks
+    3. Analyze the performance of both versions and speedups (1 processor to *n* processors) on GHC/PSC machines and identify any bottlenecks.

 -   **100%**

-    1. Implement the algorithm to run on multi-core CPU platforms
+    1. Implement the algorithm to run on multi-core CPU platforms.

-    2. Analyze the performance of the sequential version, parallelized GPU version, and multi-core CPU version by comparing speedups, identifying bottlenecks, and bench-marking performance characteristics of each implementation on different graph types
+    2. Analyze the performance of the sequential version, parallelized GPU version, and multi-core CPU version by comparing speedups, identifying bottlenecks, and bench-marking performance characteristics of each implementation on different graph types.

-    3. Observe on which graph types (e.g. dense and sparse graphs, larger and smaller graphs) and with what core counts (if applicable) each version of the algorithm perform well and poorly
+    3. Observe on which graph types (e.g. dense and sparse graphs, larger and smaller graphs) and with what core counts (if applicable) each version of the algorithm perform well and poorly.

 -   **125%**